Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Spoilers for seasons 1 and 2 ahead.

-Main character Eric Wheeler's high school-age sister, Nancy, dates popular Steve Harrington throughout season 1, but many felt she shared superior chemistry with loner Jonathan Byers, especially come season 2.
+Main character Mike Wheeler's high school-age sister, Nancy, dates popular Steve Harrington throughout season 1, but many felt she shared superior chemistry with loner Jonathan Byers, especially come season 2.
 Steve isn't a bad guy, but if you're shipping him and Nancy, let's see if I can convince you otherwise as we explore six reasons Nancy works better alongside Jonathan!

 1. She Chooses Jonathan

 As of this writing, season 2 is the farthest we've gotten into the show.
-And by the end of the second season, Nancy and Steve have broken up, she shares a passionate kiss with Jonathan, and the aftermath of the season implies the two are still going strong with a shared a smile at the winter formal.
+And by the end of the second season, Nancy and Steve have broken up, she shares a passionate kiss with Jonathan, and the aftermath of the season implies the two are still going strong with a shared smile at the winter formal.

 Steve seems to still harbor feelings for Nancy, but she chooses Jonathan nonetheless.
 Perhaps the strongest argument for why Nancy should be with Jonathan is that she herself wants to be.